tarunn90/ml_notes/Neural Networks.md

 - Rather than updating one example at a time (**stochastic gradient descent**), we can do **minibatch gradient descent**.
 Due to parallelization and vectorization, it is faster to evaluate the gradient for 100 examples than to find the gradient for one example 100 times.
 	- Note that the batch size is often in powers of 2 because many vectorized operations work better when the input is a power of 2.

 # Backpropagation
 **Standardizing** the input data during preprocessing is very important for gradient descent because otherwise the gradient descent will focus on one feature and ignore the others.
+Note: BatchNorm helps with this.

 # Activation Functions